d2l-ai/d2l-en/chapter_computer-vision/ssd.md

     \end{cases}
 $$

-When $\sigma$ is large, this loss is similar to the $L_1$ norm loss.
-When the value is small, the loss function is smoother.
+When $\sigma$ is very large, this loss is similar to the $L_1$ norm loss.
+When its value is smaller, the loss function is smoother.

 ```{.python .input}
 sigmas = [10, 1, 0.5]